Health/wellness strategies and medications improve recovery outcomes.

 Individuals in recovery who hold a high school diploma may pursue a career as a Certified Recovery Peer Advocate.

-46 hours of training on a variety of topics and 500 hours of work experience in peer recovery,
+50 hours of training on a variety of topics and 500 hours of work experience in peer recovery, paid or unpaid.

 Apply for certification and register for the Peer Recovery exam.
 Certification is issued upon passing the exam.